-10. Centre for Complex Systems in Transitions
+10. Centre for Sustainability Transitions (CST)

-The Centre for Complex Systems in Transitions conducts inter- and transdisciplinary research on sustainability transitions, specifically from an African perspective.
+The Centre for Sustainability Transitions conducts inter- and transdisciplinary research on sustainability transitions, specifically from an African perspective.
 The Centre co-produces transformational knowledge on the dynamics of multi-scale social-ecological change in partnership with key stakeholders.
 The Centre provides strategic insights into new modes of research and governance that can bring about a just transition to a more equitable and sustainable society, in southern Africa and globally.
 A national, regional and continental hub, the Centre is recognised internationally for supporting sustainability transitions on the African continent, drawing on core expertise in the areas of complexity, sustainability, resilience and social-ecological systems.